-FORTRAN95 interface for distributed sparse matrices containing double precision real entries is defined as in figure 4.
+The Fortran 95 interface for distributed sparse matrices containing double precision real entries is defined as shown in figure 4.

 Figure 4: The PSBLAS defined data type that contains a sparse matrix.

 The following two cases are among the most commonly used: